mhadi28/MCP-and-Homerange/README.md

 # MCP-and-Homerange
-This code for calculate MCP and Homerange from animal tracking data suing Rstudio
+This code for calculate MCP and Homerange from animal tracking data using Rstudio